megvii-research/hpman/README.md

 ```

 Parsing is done using `ast` module provided in the python standard library.
-We match all function calls with require syntax to detect proper calls to
+We match all function calls with required syntax to detect proper calls to
 hyperparameter manager.

 ## Runtime Value Getter/Setter